TELOS-syslab/MerlinOSDI26AE/README.md

 dependencies.
 The helper scripts in `scripts/install_dependency.sh` and `scripts/install.sh` install and build the required components on Ubuntu 22.04.

-## Repository Layout

-- `README.md`: this artifact evaluation guide.
-- `scripts/`: installation, evaluation, post-processing, and plotting scripts.
-- `data/`: precomputed data used by the plotting scripts.
-- `data/HR/`: hit-rate and byte-hit-rate summaries for Figure 11 and Figure 12.
-- `data/RHR/`: relative-hit-ratio summaries for Figure 13.
-- `data/throughput/`: throughput results for Figure 14.
-- `data/flash/`: flash-cache results for Figure 15.
-- `data/sensitivity/`: Merlin sensitivity evaluation summaries for Figure 16.
-- `data/precision/`: tracking parameters results for Figure 17.
-- `libCacheSim/`: the modified libCacheSim code used for simulation.
-- `CacheLib/`: the modified CacheLib code used for throughput evaluation.
-- `CacheLib/mybench/`: CacheLib microbenchmark and trace-generation scripts.

 ## Getting Started Instructions

-These instructions are intended to check the basic functionality of the artifact within a short time frame.
-They regenerate figures from the precomputed result files and do not require downloading the full trace datasets.
+These instructions check the basic functionality of the artifact within a short time frame.
+They regenerate figures from the bundled results and do not require downloading the full trace datasets.

-Estimated runtime for this section: about 10-30 minutes end-to-end on a common desktop/server CPU.
+Estimated runtime: about 10-30 minutes end-to-end on a common desktop/server CPU.

 Clone the repository with submodules: